How to Simplify your Daily Schedule

 Prework Step #3.
 Book it like an Appointment

 Let me ask you this.
-Would you ever consider not showing up to a Doctor’s appointment because you just didn’t have the mental energy to be there?
+Would you ever consider not showing up to a Doctor’s appointment because you didn’t have the mental energy to be there?
 Of course not.
 That appointment was a commitment.
-One that got real estate on your planner and calendar.
-Not written in pencil, but in ink!
+One that has real estate on your planner and calendar.
+Not written in pencil but in ink.

 READ: WHY I LOVE A WEEKLY PLANNING BASKET

-From now on I want you to treat your decluttering and organizing projects the same way.
+From now on, I want you to treat your decluttering and organizing projects the same way.
 Put them on your calendar and write them all in ink.
-This is your mental reminder that you have to show up, be all in, and do the work.
+This is your mental reminder that you must show up, be all in, and do the work.

-Okay, now you are all ready to get to the step-by-step.
-Let’s break it down so you can just follow along and create a plan that fits you and your family going forward.
+Now that the prework is done let’s get to the step-by-step.
+These steps are broken down so you can follow along and create a plan that fits you and your family going forward.

 Step #1.
 Gather

-Before you can declutter you first need to know what you have.
-Take a walk around your home and collect any papers, schedules, planners, calendars, appointment cards, invites, anything that tells you it has a date or time.
+Before you can declutter, you first need to know what you have.
+Take a walk around your home and collect any papers, schedules, planners, calendars, appointment cards, invites, or anything that tells you it has a date or time.

 Step #2.
 Sort

-Once you have everything together you want to sort things out into piles.
-If you have a family you may want to do things by family members.
-I suggest using Post-it Notes dedicating one for each family member writing their name in black magic marker.
-Under each, you can place any papers, invites, or schedules that relate to them.
+Once you have everything together, you want to sort things out into piles.
+If you have a family, you may want to do things with family members.
+I suggest using Post-it Notes, dedicating one for each family member writing their name in black magic marker.
+Under each, you can place any papers, invites, or schedules related to them.

 Step #4.
 Purge